jadecobra/python_tdd_exercises/source/truth_table/projects/elevator.rst

 *********************************************************************************

 * I close ``test_elevator.py`` and ``elevator.py`` in the :ref:`editor<2 editors>`
 * I click in the terminal_, then use :kbd:`q` on the doorsboard to leave the tests.
-The terminal_ goes back to the command line
+The terminal_ goes back to the command line.

 * I `change directory`_ to the parent of ``elevator``